MarufZak/study-logs/linux-command-line/README.md

 After making it executable (must be readable to be able to execute), we can run the script as `./hello_world`.
 We specify `./` so shell can find it.
 By default shell searches directories specified in $PATH env variable.
 If we locate the script in specified directory, we can omit specifying the path.
 Good path for scripts for user is `~/bin`.
 If script should be available for all users -> `/usr/local/bin`.
 Scripts intended for use by system administrator -> `/usr/local/sbin`.
 Directories `/bin` and `/usr/bin` are intended for use by Linux distributor.

+In shell scripts we can use `\` line continuation character.
+It tells shell to escape newline and treat next line as part of same command.

 Following script is discussed:

 ```bash